 Without concrete best practices, your workforce might feel like they’re aiming at a moving target, and leadership may struggle to hold responsible parties accountable for failing to meet expectations.

 You have simple, cost-effective options.

 The manufacturing industry has traditionally assumed that costly and complex modifications are the only way to extract important data from legacy machinery.
 This mindset is one of the greatest roadblocks companies face when attempting to tackle poor equipment monitoring.

 Luckily, there are simpler and more effective options out there.
-Our Atoms are easily installed devices that track heat, vibration, impact, and more to provide you with simple, straight-forward information on the performance of your equipment.
+Our Atoms are easily installed devices that track temperature, vibration, impact, and more to provide you with simple, straightforward information on the performance of your equipment.
 And the best part?
 Real-time, actionable data is accessible right in the app on your phone.

 Request a demo to see how Atoms can give your legacy machinery a new life.